AhmadBahr/EVOGYM/README.md

 Start the development server with Vite: npm run dev

-Open the game in your browser by navigating to the local server URL displayed by Vite (typically http://localhost:3000).
+Open the website in your browser by navigating to the local server URL displayed by Vite (typically http://localhost:3000).

 To build the project for production: npm run build

 ## Features

-Character Movement:
-Control the player character using the arrow keys for movement and the spacebar to jump.
-The game uses Kaboom's built-in physics engine to handle gravity and collisions with the environment.

-Enemies:
-There are various enemies placed in levels.
-If touched, they will deal damage to the player.
-The player can defeat enemies by jumping on top of them.
+Responsive Design:
+The website adapts to different screen sizes, providing a seamless experience on both mobile and desktop devices.

 Smooth Animations:
-Kaboom.js handles sprite animations for the character, enemies, and objects.
-Smooth transitions and animated effects enhance the gameplay experience.
+Using Framer Motion, the site features smooth animations that enhance user interactions, such as fade-ins, transitions, and hover effects.

+Membership Form:
+The contact and membership form is fully functional and integrated with FormSubmit, allowing users to submit their details and receive a response without a backend server.

+Smooth Scrolling:
+The React Anchor Link Smooth Scroll ensures a smooth scroll behavior when navigating between different sections of the page.

 # Code & Snippets: